How can I help my child . . . ?

 Contact & Collaborate:

 - Learn how/whether your child’s school specifically addresses relationship skills, and how they help students connect with peers, make friends, and support the development of peer relationships.
+Ask whether they offer any curriculum or programming specific to social emotional learning.
+These types of programs may be offered as extracurriculars or after school programs and may be called “soft skills,” or “leadership skills.”

 - Learn what your child’s school and other organizations in the local community have to offer in terms of community service and volunteer opportunities.